-A shift towards renewable energy sources and a greater reliance on digital technology has transformed the UK energy industry, which has led to increased demand for graduates with technical skills as well as an awareness of environmental factors
+A move towards renewable energy sources and a greater reliance on digital technology has transformed the UK energy industry, which has resulted in increased demand for graduates with technical skills and an awareness of environmental factors

 • constructing and managing infrastructure, such as power stations